kelveden/ring-jwt/README.md

 * Will add the claims it finds in the token as a clojure map against the `:claims` key on the incoming request.
 * Add an empty `:claims` map to the request if no token is found.
 * Respond with a `401` if the JWS signature in the token cannot be verified.
+* Respond with a `401` if the option map for the matching issuer includes an `audience` setting AND there is a `aud` claim included on the incoming token AND those two values do not match (case-sensitively).
 * Respond with a `401` if the token has expired (i.e. the [exp](https://tools.ietf.org/html/rfc7519#page-9) claim indicates a time in the past).
   - A leeway can be specified for this check with the `leeway-seconds` setting (see usage below).